phogue/Potato-Documentation/src/content/getting-started/faq-plugins.md

 > Could I get functionality “X” or library “Y” added to the plugin API?

 Plugins are independent projects and no longer compiled by the runtime like Procon Frostbite was.
 This allows for plugins to add dependencies on any other assemblies they require.
-Natively the plugin AppDomain only knows the assemblies included in the package Myrcon.Procon.Shared, and that will always be the case.
+Natively the plugin AppDomain only knows the assemblies included in the package Myrcon.Potato.Shared, and that will always be the case.

 > How are database connections handled for plugins?